SebastianSimon/firefox-omni-tweaks/README.md

    * Non-interactively: Click it in your file manager, then click the “Run” button.

    Interactive execution is recommended.
-6. The script should find your Firefox (and Firefox ESR) install path(s) automatically.
+6. The script should find your Firefox install path(s) automatically.
-   If multiple viable paths are found, you can select the one you want to fix.
+   If multiple viable paths are found, you can select the ones you want to fix.
    If no paths are found, you can either

-   * call the script with the [`--firefox` option](#options-in-detail), specifying the Firefox install path, or
+   * call the script with the [`--firefox` option](#options-in-detail), specifying the Firefox install paths, or
-   * edit the script and put the correct path where it says `Fallback path` (near the top of the script).
+   * use the Web interface (WIP) to download a version of the script with the paths specified in the presets.

-   The correct path contains a `browser` directory with an `omni.ja` in it.
+   The correct paths contain an `omni.ja` file, as well as a `browser` directory with another `omni.ja` file in it.
-7. The script checks if you have write access to all relevant directories: the Firefox install path, the backup path, and `/tmp`, where the unzipping happens.
+7. The script checks if you have write access to all relevant directories: the Firefox install paths, the backup path, and `/tmp`, where the unzipping happens.
    If not, you’ll be asked to enter your root password.
    You can also run the script with `sudo` instead.
+8. All specified Firefox paths are processed:
-8. A backup of the internal application resources (`omni.ja` and `browser/omni.ja`) of your Firefox installation is created (in `/tmp`, by default).
+   1. A backup of the internal application resources (`omni.ja` and `browser/omni.ja`) of your Firefox installation is created (in `/tmp`, by default).
-9. After a few moments, you should be able to launch Firefox normally.
+   2. After a few moments, you should be able to launch the processed Firefox browser normally.
-   If everything went well, you should now be able to launch a Firefox with an improved user experience!
+      If everything went well, you can now test your browser with an improved user experience!
       Press <kbd>Enter</kbd> to exit.
-10. However, if Firefox won’t run properly, close Firefox, and restore the backup by typing <kbd>r</kbd> and <kbd>Enter</kbd>.
+   3. However, if the Firefox browser won’t run properly, close Firefox, and restore the backup by typing <kbd>r</kbd> and <kbd>Enter</kbd>.
-    The backup will be restored and the script will exit.
+      The backup will be restored.
       Start Firefox again to go back to normal.
+   4. Repeat for the next Firefox path; at the end, the script will exit.

 Let me know if something went wrong by creating a new issue.
 Provide details about terminal output, your system setup, and your software versions.